Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 ### Warning Light Test Switch

 The Warning Light Test Switch (<num>4</num>) (Marked WARN LT TEST) is a three-position switch;
-in the WARN LT TEST position, confirms function of the various emergency indicators in the cockpit.
+in the WARN LT TEST position, confirms the function of the various emergency indicators in the cockpit.

 In the STBY COMP position, it illuminates the light